mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 game.
 There is a parallel here to play theory which identifies the value of playful environments to provide challenge but within some boundaries of safety.
 Here the pair step outside of the magic circle? to expand the circle?
 Shifting the tools and norms of the wider activity.
  -->

+TRANSITION -
 While these examples highlight the use of professional practices and documentation, the interaction of Te and Da could also be studied from an interpersonal foci, one of guided participation.
-Da is modelling these practices, speaking them aloud and asking questions to check the comprehension of his child.
+Da is modelling these practices, speaking them aloud and asking

 In the next section, the guided participation of other family pairs and more temporary pairings are explored.

 ## The use of GDPs examined from an interpersonal focus